The Leadership Gene

 “You are absolutely right.
 I learned one thing today.
 A true leader leaves the bathroom cleaner than they found it.
 You are someone I definitely have to work with.”

 And with that, I had the job.
 No planned speech, no résumé.
 We just saw eye to eye.
 She taught me a lesson I carry with me to this very day.
-When I get up and leave a conference room, a public restroom, any space, I want to be the example.
+When I get up and leave a conference room, a public restroom, any space, I want to show my leadership by example.
 Leading is just that—taking the lead.

 Alex was right.
 Most people are missing the point.
 A true leader leaves the bathroom cleaner than they found it.